Summary

 Notable Quotes

-"Product is designed as product and design is product.
-We're looking at the same ecosystem."
+"Product is designed.
+Design is product.
+We are looking at the same ecosystem in the bigger picture."

 More Videos